Healthcare and Medicines Advertising Policy

 Disclaimer: This policy is provided for the platform’s compliance and guidance purposes only.
 It is not exhaustive and does not constitute legal or medical advice, or interpretation of applicable laws and regulations.
 Advertisers remain solely responsible for ensuring full compliance with all legal requirements in the jurisdictions in which they operate.

-# 1. General Advertising Requirements
+# 1. General advertising requirements

 We are committed to protecting the safety and trust of our users.
 Healthcare-related ads — especially those promoting products or services that can affect physical or mental well-being — are subject to additional scrutiny and restrictions.